 All members living with cancer.
-Significant caregivers also welcome if needed.

 Members often have a variety of concerns when considering returning to work after living with a cancer diagnosis.
-This eight-week educational and support program is designed to address work following cancer, providing support and strategies to move forward.
+This six-week educational and support program is designed to address work following cancer, providing support and strategies to move forward.
 Under the guidance of accomplished and attentive facilitators, this program offers personalized preparation for returning to work, tips on managing health and personal information at work, and assistance in developing a primary self-care plan to support sustained health and wellness.

 - Legal and Employment Matters: Legal and HR specialists clarify your legal rights as an employee.